SERP API 17 min read

 asyncio.run(main_benchmark(num_requests=200, concurrency=20))

-SearchCans allows developers to process up to 68 Parallel Lanes of requests, ensuring high-throughput SERP API Performance Benchmarking without hitting arbitrary hourly caps.
+SearchCans allows developers to process up to 68 Parallel Lanes of requests, supporting high-throughput SERP API Performance Benchmarking without arbitrary hourly caps.

 What Are the Common Pitfalls in SERP API Benchmarking?